vikingeducation/prep_basics/test-yourself-answers.md

 #### Pseudo-Code

 Basically shorthand for what you are planning to code.
 It's like sketching for programmers.
+It's typically written in plain English (for English speakers) to help get you started in thinking about the basic logic of a particular functionality or feature.

 #### C